How to Create a Shareable Invitation

 For this option, create the following inside your event:

-• An Invitee List - this list contains your uploaded/ existing guests where your shareable invitation will be sent to
+• An Invitee List - this list contains your uploaded/ existing guests where your shareable email or SMS invitation will be sent to

 • An Empty Public Form Guest List - this is the list your new guest records will populate into

-To set up the invitation for the this approach, you need to choose the 'Standalone Email' and standalone 'Responses Form' options from the template overview:
+To set up the invitation for the this approach, you need to create a 'Standalone Email' and standalone 'Responses Form.'

-The standalone email template will allow you link the RSVP button to an external website or landing page (which is not possible if you used the Email and Responses Form template):
+The standalone email will allow you to link the RSVP button to an external website or landing page (which is not possible if you create the Email directly linked to the Responses Form):

 Alternatively, you can choose to create a Consent Form instead of a Responses Form in case you need to request consent from your guests.
 There are two ways you can enable the consent form: